ricard1997/twod-analysis-kit/docs/source/When_problems_arise.rst

 .. note::
-    This method can be used to include any lipid and we recommend to add the lipid chains in the order sn1, sn2 for those with two tails.
-This method works for lipids with any number of lipid tails, in case of three lipid tails one should provide a list with 3 bonds.
-Using this method, potentially any lipid can be added to the 2Danalysis framework, including customized lipids and MARTINI lids.
+    This method allows the inclusion of any lipid type into the 2Danalysis framework.
+For lipids with two tails, we recommend specifying the chains in the order sn1, sn2.
+The method also supports lipids with any number of tails—for example, a lipid with three tails should be defined using a list of three bonds.
+Using this approach, virtually any lipid can be incorporated, including custom-defined lipids and MARTINI coarse-grained lipids.

 We also offer a nice way to check if the lipids tails are being assigned correctly by plotting them with :code:`visualize_polarity()` which would output an image as follows: